elastic/detection-rules/docs/ML_DGA.md

   -h, --help                 Show this message and exit.
 ```

-If updating a new model, you should first uninstall any existing models using `remove-ml-dga`
+If updating a new model, you should first uninstall any existing models using `remove-dga-model`

 #### Local Files